brightway-lca/brightway2/docs/key-concepts.rst

      [(u'biosphere', u'72c1cf2fee31a2cb6cdc39abda29a0df'), 32000, u'GLO']]

 Each list elements has two required components and a third optional component.

     #.
 A reference to a biosphere flow, e.g. ``(u'biosphere', u'21c70338ff2e1cdc8e468f4c90f113a1')``.
     #.
 The numeric characterization factor.
 This can either be a number, or a uncertainty dictionary (see :ref:`uncertainty-type`).
     #.
 An optional location, used for regionalized impact assessment.
-The global location ``GLO`` is given as a default is not location is specified.
+The global location ``GLO`` is inserted as a default if not location is specified.

 .. note::
     LCIA method documents can be validated with ``bw2data.validate.ia_validator(my_data)``, or ``Method(("my", "method", "name")).validate(my_data)``.